telerik/teststudio-docs/docs/welcome.md

 <a href="http://www.telerik.com/teststudio" target="_blank">Test Studio</a> is an innovative and easy to use tool for Web, API, load and WPF desktop testing.
 Whether you decide to go codeless or you choose to use Test Studio’s code-based automation capabilities you’ll always ensure optimal app quality and deliver outstanding results.

-<a href="/getting-started/test-recording/overview" target="_blank">Test Studio functional testing</a> allows you to create, run and automate functional tests for Web and WPF applications.
-Some of our outstanding features are:
+**Test Studio functional testing** allows you to create, run and automate functional tests for Web and WPF applications.
+Some of our highlights features are:

-* Intuitive recorder with cross browser support - with its intuitive click and record functionality, recording steps has never been easier.
-Major browsers are proactively supported via Test Studio’s own browser extensions.
+* __Intuitive recorder with cross browser support__ - with its intuitive <a href="/getting-started/test-recording/overview" target="_blank">click and record functionality</a>, recording steps has never been easier. <a href="/prerequisites/configure-your-browser/browser-configuration" target="_blank">Major browsers</a> are proactively supported via Test Studio’s own browser extensions.

-* Intelligent hybrid element detection - by creating automation elements that use both web locators and images, flaky and fragile tests are a problem of the past.
+* __Intelligent hybrid element detection__ - by <a href="/features/elements-explorer/elements-find-expression" target="_blank">creating automation elements</a> that use both web locators and images, flaky and fragile tests are a problem of the past.

-* Executive Dashboard - monitor automation results and reports with an easy-to-use web feature.
+* __Executive Dashboard__ - monitor <a href="/general-information/test-results/dashboard/results" target="_blank">automation results and reports</a> with an easy-to-use web feature.

-* Scheduling and Concurrent Runs - use out-of-the-box scheduling functionality that allows performing common tasks such as running concurrent tests on multiple remote machines.
+* __Scheduling and Concurrent Runs__ - use out-of-the-box <a href="/features/scheduling-test-runs/multiple-machines-scheduling-setup/create-scheduling-server" target="_blank">scheduling functionality</a> that allows performing common tasks such as running concurrent tests on multiple remote machines.

-* Test Element Management - manage all automation elements from one centralized location eliminating redundancy and lowering maintenance effort.
+* __Test Element Management__ - manage all automation elements from one <a href="/features/elements-explorer/overview" target="_blank">centralized location</a> eliminating redundancy and lowering maintenance effort.

 <a href="/test-studio-for-apis/overview" target="_blank">API Testing</a> allows you to verify the integrity and reliability of your APIs or enhance your web functional testing with API calls.